 2 hours One course from the psychological foundations of learning area: EPSY 400, 401, or 402.

-Students in master's certification programs may also take EPSY 485 to meet this requirement.
-2 hours One course from the psychological foundations of personality and development area: EPSY 404, 405, or 406.
-Students in master's certification programs may also take EPSY 430 to meet this requirement.
-OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.
-OR Four hours of EPSY 408 meets both foundational requirements for EPSY.
-2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426.
-2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414.
+One course from the psychological foundations of personality and development area: EPSY 2 hours 404, 405, or 406.

+Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.

+2 hours

+Four hours of EPSY 408 meets both foundational requirements for EPSY.

+2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421,

+423, 424, and 426.

+A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and

-Foundation requirements are subject to change in Spring 2009.
-Off-campus and online programs may have different foundation requirements.
+Off-campus and online programs may have different foundations requirements.
+See the appropriate Program of Study for more information.

 In addition to the specific requirements stated above, individual departments in the College of Education may require additional courses to complete the student's degree program.
 A student who passes a proficiency examination in any of the required courses listed above is excused from that course requirement.
 However, credit toward the degree is not given for courses passed by such an examination.